Strategy11/formidable-forms/readme.txt

 = Quickly Create Advanced WordPress Registration Forms for Any Use Case =

-Whether you need to create a youth sports team registration form, event registration form, or church retreat registration form, Formidable has got you covered.
+Whether you need to create a youth sports team, event, or church retreat registration form, Formidable has got you covered.
 Unlike other form plugins, Formidable comes with a repeater field that allows you to create the most powerful registration forms.

 Then, our marketing integrations and APIs can send the email form and other form data anywhere you want.